jhullman/concrete-measurement-re-expressions/measureDB/README.txt

-This folder contains files with aggregated measure data by synset (lightly sanitized for use in applications; e.g., a few synsets with erroneous data removed)
+agg_by_synset.csv - contains aggregated measure data by synset (lightly sanitized for use in applications; e.g., a few synsets with erroneous data removed)